So you’ve googled “My dog ate chicken bones” and you are worried sick. I completely understand.

 - Other behavior that you don’t normally see in your dog (such are growling) and that might indicate pain or discomfort

-You know your dog best, ask yourself if he is behaving normally.
-If your dog displays any of those symptoms run him down to your vet without delay.
+You know your dog best, and will best be able to tell if he is behaving normally.
+If your dog displays any of these symptoms take him to your vet without delay.

-The general consensus is that cooked chicken bones are dangerous for dogs to eat, and it makes sense to keep them away from your dog.
+The general consensus is that cooked chicken bones are dangerous for dogs, and as such should be avoided.

 However, it is clear that many dogs do swallow cooked chicken bones each year without coming to any harm.

-If your dog ate chicken bones that were cooked, then telephone your vet to let him know, and keep an eye on your dog for the next 48 hours to make sure he doesn’t suffer any ill effects.
+If your dog ate chicken bones, then telephone your vet to let them know, and keep an eye on your dog for the next 48-72 hours to make sure he doesn’t suffer any ill effects.

 The outcome of surgery, if needed, is often positive and a non-invasive approach is usually available.